lwindolf/do-not-start/README.md

 - you run your platform in the cloud anyway
 - cost is not an issue
 - you do not have a platform/monitoring team
+- you know what retention and which resolution intervals you want to achieve
+- as long as your logging solution serves well

 <details>
   <summary>Why?</summary>

 - cost if usually billed by ingestion, teams tend to ingest a lot, costs explode
 - you will need monitoring experts anyway and can avoid the lock-in
+- not thinking about resolution intervals and relying simply on retention will lead to either
+  - massive amount of data (when doing no downsampling)
+  - lost information (when past incidents are downsampled away)
 </details>

 ### Do not start _self-hosted monitoring_ before ...